-Crashes involving older drivers are most likely to occur between the hours of 9am and 5pm - 71% happen during these times.
+Serious casualty crashes involving older drivers are most likely to occur between the hours of 9am and 5pm - 69% happen during these times.
 By contrast, only 44% of all fatal and serious crashes happen between these times.
 The higher proportion for older drivers is to be expected, given that older drivers generally prefer to drive during off peak daylight hours than at night time.

-Types of Crashes Involving Older Drivers

-Older drivers are also more likely to be involved in fatal and serious injury crashes at intersections than other drivers - 46% of older driver crashes occur at intersections, compared to 36% of all crashes generally.

-As seen in figure 3, more fatal and serious crashes involving older drivers are right angle crashes - just over a quarter of them, compared to 14% of fatal and serious crashes generally.
+Types of Crashes Involving Older Drivers Older drivers are also more likely to be involved in fatal and serious injury crashes at intersections than other drivers - 45% of older driver crashes occur at intersections, compared to 35% of all crashes generally.
+As seen in figure 3, more fatal and serious crashes involving older drivers are right angle crashes - close to a quarter of them, compared to 14% of fatal and serious crashes generally.
 Intersections and junctions are complex traffic environments in which the driver has to attend to a variety of information while under time pressures.
 A typical right angle crash in which an older driver is at fault occurs when the driver fails to notice another road user in time and/or fails to give way.
 A higher rate amongst older drivers could be due to a number of factors, including impaired vision and slower reaction time.
-Rear end and right turn crashes involving older drivers are also more frequent than fatal and serious injury crashes generally (14% and 10% respectively).
-Older drivers are, however, less likely to be involved in a crash that results in hitting a fixed object (18% compared to 30% for fatal and serious crashes generally).
+Rear end and right turn crashes involving older drivers are also more frequent than fatal and serious injury crashes generally (11% and 10% respectively).
+Older drivers are, however, less likely to be involved in a crash that results in hitting a fixed object (16% compared to 30% for fatal and serious crashes generally).
+Figure 3: Types of fatal and serious crashes involving drivers aged 60+ years, South Australia, 2007-2011